This topic provides information about the Oracle Cloud Infrastructure (OCI) Ansible collection.

 Ansible playbooks automate configuration, deployment, and orchestration tasks.
 Ansible playbooks use a declarative language (YAML) that allows you to describe infrastructure configuration, deployment policy, and the orchestration of complex process steps.
 OCI provides a set of Example Playbooks for your review.

-The OCI Ansible collection supports Ansible Tower and AWX.
+The OCI Ansible collection supports Ansible Tower, AWX, and Oracle Linux Automation Manager.
 For more information on how to set up the collection with Ansible Tower, refer to the Using Oracle Cloud Infrastructure with Ansible Tower and AWX blog post.
-To install the free version of Ansible Tower (AWX) on an OCI Compute instance, you can use our solution on GitHub.
+To install the free version of Ansible Tower (AWX) on an OCI compute instance, you can use our solution on GitHub.
+To install Oracle Linux Automation Manager, refer to the Installing Oracle Linux Automation Manager on Oracle Linux 8 tutorial.

 - Services supported: Refer to the list of currently supported services for details.